The island of Amorgos

-This elongated and slanted shaped island mimicking the shape of a seahorse can be found at the eastern edge of the Cyclades, where it borders the Dodecanese islands.
-The island has an agreeable beauty and authenticity embedded in its aromatic herbs, raki-loving spirit (grape-based liquor), and spectacular walking paths and trails.
-While it might come across as an island shrouded in melancholy, a visit there will have a very positive impact on you.
+This long and slanted shaped island resembling the shape of a seahorse is on the eastern edge of the Cyclades, close to the Dodecanese islands.
+The island has a stunning beauty and authenticity filled with its aromatic herbs, raki-loving spirit (grape-based liquor), and spectacular walking paths and trails.
+While it might come across as a melancholic island, a visit there will have a very positive impact on you.

-The island boasts several key features that start from the fabulous beaches, mysterious caves, minimal Cycladic architecture and a mind-blowing natural landscape.
-Due to its hidden location, Amorgos remains untouched by mass tourism, making it the perfect place for a private and tranquil getaway.
+The island boasts several key features including the fabulous beaches, mysterious caves, minimal Cycladic architecture and a breathtaking natural landscape.
+Due to its location, Amorgos remains untouched by mass tourism, making it the perfect place for a private and tranquil getaway.
 Even nature lovers will find the island very fascinating.
 If you are a naturist, the beaches are a great place to start while the hiking trails across the island will be perfect for explorers.

 Top things to do in Amorgos